NaveenKumar-1209/68-square/README.md

 ## 🎮 How to Play

 1. Launch the application in your browser
+2. Browse available games on the dashboard
+3. Click on a game card to start playing
-2. White moves first (click on a white piece)
+4. For Chess: White moves first (click on a white piece)
-3. Click on a chess piece to select it
+5. Click on a chess piece to select it
-4. The selected square will be highlighted in blue
+6. The selected square will be highlighted in blue
-5. Valid move squares will be highlighted in yellow
+7. Valid move squares will be highlighted in yellow
-6. Click on a highlighted square to move the piece
+8. Click on a highlighted square to move the piece
-7. The turn alternates between white and black
+9. The turn alternates between white and black
-8. Continue playing until checkmate
+10. Continue playing until checkmate

 ## 🏗️ Architecture